viktorwinschel/moma/README.md

 ```

 ## Contributing

-1. Fork the repository
-2. Create a feature branch
-3. Make your changes
-4. Run tests and build documentation
-5. Submit a pull request
+Contributions are welcome!
+Please feel free to submit a Pull Request.

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the MIT License - see the LICENSE file for details.